 - 1 tablespoon soy sauce

 - 1 tablespoon potato starch or cornstarch mixed with 6 tablespoons water

 - Salt and ground white pepper, to taste

 - Place a large skillet over high heat and wait 1 minute.
 When the pan is hot, add the oil and swirl it to coat the surface evenly.
 Add cabbage and carrots and stir fry for 4 minutes

 - Add oyster sauce, soy sauce and garlic – and cook for 1 minute

-- Next, add potato starch and water mixture and cook for one minute, stirring until the sauce thickens.
+- Next, add the potato starch and water mixture and cook for one minute, stirring until the sauce thickens.

 - Season with salt and ground white pepper and serve.